-On behalf of the board (the "Board") of directors ("Directors") of IAG Holdings Limited (the "Company", together with its subsidiaries, the "Group"), I would like to present the annual report of the Group for the year ended 31 December 2022 (the "Relevant Period" or the "Reporting Period") to you.
+On behalf of the board (the "Board") of directors ("Directors") of MaxWin International Holdings Limited (formerly known as IAG Holdings Limited) (the "Company", together with its subsidiaries, the "Group"), I would like to present the annual report of the Group for the year ended 31 December 2023 (the "Relevant Period" or the "Reporting Period") to you.

-The year 2022 was a challenging one for our company.
+The year 2023 was another challenging one for our company.
 Despite our best efforts, we faced significant headwinds that impacted our financial results.
-In the financial year ended 31 December 2022 ("FY2022"), the Group recorded a decrease in revenue of approximately \$\$5.1 million or 25.8% to approximately \$\$14.7 million compared with the financial year ended 31 December 2021 ("FY2021").
-Such decrease was mainly due to lower volume of orders from the manufacturing and sale of injection molded plastic parts for disposable medical devices and the provision of tooling services in Singapore and the manufacturing and installation of amusement machines and equipment in the People's Republic of China ("PRC").
-As a result of the above, the Group has recorded a loss of approximately \$\$3.1 million for FY2022, representing a decrease of approximately \$\$4.1 million as compared to the loss of approximately \$7.2 million in FY2021.
+In the financial year ended 31 December 2023 ("FY2023"), the Group recorded a decrease in revenue of approximately S\$4.8 million or 34.5% to approximately \$\$9.1 million compared with the financial year ended 31 December 2022 ("FY2022").
+Such decrease was mainly due to lower volume of orders from the manufacturing and sale of injection molded plastic parts for disposable medical devices and the provision of tooling services in Singapore.
+The amusement machines and equipment segment has been impacted badly by COVID-19 since the outbreak of the pandemic.
+In addition, export to key trading partners experienced a notable decline due to weaken external demand and the economic slowdown in China.
+In response to the challenges brought by the amusement machines and equipment segment, our Group focused on managing and conserving resources to ensure that our businesses and investments are protected in the short and long term.
+In December 2023, the amusement machines and equipment segment has been disposed of to an independent third party.
+As a result of the above, the Group has recorded a loss of approximately \$\$6.8 million for FY2023, representing an increase of approximately S\$3.7 million as compared to the loss of approximately S\$3.1 million in FY2022.

-Our businesses have been impacted by external factors, including economic uncertainty and prolonged COVID-19 pandemic.
-However, despite these challenges, we have continued to focus on our core values and remained committed to delivering high-quality products and services to our customers.
+Despite the challenges against an uncertain and dynamic macro backdrop, we have continued to focus on our core values and remained committed to delivering high-quality products and services to our customers.
 We have also taken several cost-cutting measures and operational efficiencies to minimize the impact of the economic downturn.
 We are continuously exploring new opportunities and evaluating our strategies to improve our financial performance.